Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Empirical Analysis

-In this section, we demonstrate how to implement the newly proposed multi-task strategy in practical application.
-We evaluate the performance of various portfolios and focus on three performance measures: out-of-sample Sharpe ratio, out-of-sample risk, and out-of-sample cumulative excess return.
-The same measures have already been introduced in the simulation section and will not be repeated here.
-We exclude stocks from the portfolio that lack a complete return history for the specified window size at the initial portfolio construction time, but retain those that may exhibit missing values in some subsequent time windows to avoid look-ahead bias during the rolling window procedure \citep{ao2019approaching, barroso2022lest}.
-We use risk-free return data from the Fama-French data library.
-We compare our portfolio based on multi-sector analysis with the individual and pooled POET-based portfolios.
-The number of common factors and the values of thresholding parameter $C_\tau$ are determined by equations \eqref{eq: factor number esti} and \eqref{eq:Ctau select} at the first decision node, respectively.
+where $\mathbb{T}$ is the number of out-of-sample observations and $r_t^p$ is out-of-sample portfolio excess return.
+We exclude stocks from the portfolio that lack a complete return history for the specified window length at the initial decision point.
+However, stocks that exhibit missing values in some but not all subsequent windows are retained to avoid look-ahead bias in the rolling window procedure \citep{ao2019approaching, barroso2022lest}.
+The risk-free rate is obtained from the Fama-French data library.

-The empirical analysis is conducted based on daily return data of individual stocks in the Russell 3000 index, downloaded from CRSP database.
-The practical sector category of stocks is given by the first two digits of the Standard Industrial Classification (SIC) code.
-For example, the companies with SIC code ``28xx'' are categorized to sector ``Chemicals and Allied Products''.
-Since we consider long-term investment performance evaluation, the sectors with fewer than 30 stocks at the first portfolio construction are removed to ensure that each sector contains enough stocks throughout the rolling windows.